suurjaak/grepros/README.md

                         paths to scan if not current directory (supports * wildcards)
-  -r, --recursive       recurse into subdirectories when looking for bagfiles
+  -r, --recursive       recurse into subdirectories when looking for bagfiles --order-bag-by {topic,type}
+                        order bag messages by topic or type first and then by time

 Live topic control:
   --publish-prefix PREFIX